top of page

 Breeding

-On the 15th July 1995. an 11 mt whale shark was harpooned off the East coast of Taiwan while swimming Southward in the Kuroshio current.
+On the 15th of July 1995. an 11 mt whale shark was harpooned off the East coast of Taiwan while swimming Southward in the Kuroshio current.
 304 embryos were taken from the twin uteri, all in different stages of development.

-"If mating occurs randomly when a male and female happen to meet, this would provide the female with a sort of reproductive 'insurance policy,'" Schmidt told LiveScience.
+"If mating occurs randomly when a male and female happen to meet, this would provide the female with a sort of reproductive' insurance policy,'" Schmidt told LiveScience.
 "She has sperm available to continue to fertilize her own eggs even if she doesn't encounter another adult male."

-No one has ever seen whale sharks mate and pregnant females are not a common sight with only three ever reported.
-It is therefore difficult to draw concrete conclusions but it is unheard of to have monogamy amongst sharks as most sharks mate with multiple males.
+No one has ever seen whale sharks mate, and pregnant females are not a common sight, with only three ever reported.
+It is, therefore, difficult to draw concrete conclusions, but it is unheard of to have monogamy amongst sharks as most sharks mate with multiple males.
 The study above, however, seems to indicate otherwise in whale sharks.

 Migration